thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 See [Rule engine lifecycle event](#rule-engine-lifecycle-event) template for a list of the available template parameters.

+{% if docsPrefix == "pe/" %}
+##### Integration lifecycle event

+The integration lifecycle event rule sends notifications about the integration lifecycle events.
+For example, notify when a integration fails to start (typically due to misconfiguration).

+*Trigger settings*

+The trigger filter allows you to filter based on integration: Started, Updated, Stopped.

+To create a new integration lifecycle event rule, follow these steps:

+- Сlick the “Add rule” button in the upper right corner of the Rules window;
+- In the new window, enter the rule`s name;
+- Select trigger - Integration lifecycle event;
+- Then, select template from the list or [create your own](#templates);
+- Specify the recipient of the notification.
+Click "Next";
+- The trigger filter allows you to filter alarms by integartion type;
+- You may also select the event types that will trigger notification: started, updated, stopped.
+Click "Add".

+{% include images-gallery.html imageCollection="notification-center-add-rule-integration-lifecycle-event" %}

+*Default rule*

+The default rule 'Integration initialization failure' will notify all tenant administrators and customer users when any integration initialization fails.

+Template subject: `${integrationType} '${integrationName}' failed to ${action}`

+Template message: `${integrationType} integration '${integrationName}' - ${action} failure: ${error}`

+See [Integration lifecycle event](#integration-lifecycle-event) template for a list of the available template parameters.
+{% endif %}

-##### Entity count limit
+##### Entities limit

-The system administrator uses the entity count limit rule to notify tenants that they will reach the limit on the number of entities (devices or assets).
+The system administrator uses the entities limit rule to notify tenants that they will reach the limit on the number of entities (devices or assets).
 For example, notify when tenant has reached 80% of the 100 devices allowed.
 The max number of devices is extracted from the tenant profile.

-*Trigger settings*
+To create a new entities limit rule, follow these steps:

+- Сlick the “Add rule” button in the upper right corner of the Rules window;
+- In the new window, enter the rule`s name;
+- Select trigger - Entities limit;
+- Then, select template from the list or [create your own](#templates);
+- Specify the recipient of the notification.
+Click "Next";
-The trigger filter allows you to filter entities by type and setup threshold.
+- The trigger filter allows you to filter entities by type and setup threshold.
+Click "Add".

+{% include images-gallery.html imageCollection="notification-center-add-rule-entities-limit" %}

 *Default rule*